Really good read...enjoyed this very much!

 We had to make it work or the people who had laughed and scoffed would be proved right – we really were mad.

-Well, make it work we did, and we're still boating twelve years on.
-It's marvellous and it possibly saved Jan's life.
+Well, make it work we did, we boated for twelve years.
+It was marvellous and it possibly saved Jan's life.